Superconductivity in kagome metals due to soft loop-current fluctuations: Current operators and the current representation

 \subsection{The current representation}

 In our model, we have a variety of hoppings into/out of a kagome lattice site, as well as into/out of the in-plane Sb site.
 There are nearest and next-nearest V hoppings, as well as hybridizations between V and Sb, both in and out of plane.
 This leads to a huge number of bonds along which hopping can occur, and allowing currents to flow among all of them greatly complicates our analysis.
-For simplicity, we will consider two classes of current patterns: \begin{enumerate} \item Current patterns that flow only between nearest neighbor V sites.
+For simplicity, we consider two classes of current patterns: \begin{enumerate} \item Current patterns that flow only between nearest neighbor V sites.
 There are 24 such bonds, hence creating a 24 dimensional vector space to represent the reduced space group on.
 As mentioned in the main text, the tight-binding model can be separated into the $\sigma_h=1$ and $\sigma_h=-1$ sectors.
 Since we are considering only $\sigma_h = -1$, we allow only currents between $d_{zx},d_{yz}$ orbitals.
 This representation is then reduced as follows:

-The $m$ prefix indicates that all irreps are time-reversal odd.
-The $\pm$ superscripts denote the evenness/oddness under spatial inversion.
-Both copies $mM_{2}^+$ are analyzed in the main text, namely patterns (a) and (b).
-Although there are two copies of $mM_{3}^-$ only one fine-tuned linear combination of them satisfies the Kirchhoff constraint, and is pictured in pattern (d). \item Current patterns that flow between nearest neighbor V and in-plane Sb sites.
+The $m$ prefix indicates oddness under time-reversal.
+For the first four irreps that have zero momentum (Table \ref{tab:reduced_space_group}), the $g/u$ subscripts indicate evenness/oddness under spatial inversion, respectively, while for the last six $M$-point irreps, the $\pm$ superscripts denote the evenness/oddness under spatial inversion.
+Both copies of $mM_{2}^+$ are analyzed in the main text, namely patterns (a) and (b) of Fig.~3.
+Although there are two copies of $mM_{3}^-$, only one fine-tuned linear combination of them satisfies the Kirchhoff constraint and is pictured in pattern (d) of Fig.~3. \item Current patterns that flow between nearest neighbor V and in-plane Sb sites.
 There are also 24 such bonds, hence creating a 24 dimensional vector space to represent the reduced space group on.
 Since we are considering only $\sigma_h = -1$, we only allow currents between $d_{zx},d_{yz}$ and $p_z$ (from planar Sb) orbitals.
+The decomposition:

-The one copy of $mM_{2}^+$ is presented in pattern (c), and part of $mM_{3}^-$ is combined (in a way satisfying the Kirchhoff constraint) with $mM_{3}^-$ coming from V-V patterns.
-This is the pattern in (e). \end{enumerate}
+The one copy of $mM_{2}^+$ is shown in the main text, Fig.~3, as pattern (c).
+The pattern (e) of Fig.~3 is made of $mM_{3}^-$ that is superimposed (in a way satisfying the Kirchhoff constraint) with a $mM_{3}^-$ pattern coming from V-V patterns. \end{enumerate}